 Vitamin B7, also known as biotin or vitamin H, is commonly associated with healthy skin and hair.
-It certainly is useful in this role, since it works with vitamin B6 to produce keratin, the protein which makes up hair, feathers, hooves, and horns.
+It is certainly useful in this role, since it works with vitamin B6 to produce keratin, the protein that makes up hair, feathers, hooves, and horns.
 However, vitamin B7 has many other vital roles, as well.

 Like the other B vitamins, biotin is necessary for metabolizing fats, proteins, and carbohydrates correctly.
 It helps maintain blood sugar at a steady level.
 It also assists the digestive system in using the other B vitamins.

-Grazing animals can synthesize their own biotin when provided with high-forage diets.
+Grazing animals can synthesize their own biotin when provided with forage-based diets.
 Alfalfa is particularly beneficial in this process.

 Swine and poultry can also synthesize vitamin B7 to some degree, but not in the necessary quantities.
 Therefore, they must receive biotin in their diet.
 This can come from milk, whey, dried yeast, blackstrap molasses, seaweed meal, and alfalfa meal.
-Oilseeds are also good sources of biotin, while cereal grains contain the vitamin in a form that animals cannot readily use.
+Oilseeds are another good source of biotin, while cereal grains contain the vitamin in a form that animals cannot readily use.

 Pets normally synthesize their own biotin, but in some situations supplementation is useful.
+For example, large-breed puppies may benefit from some extra biotin as they grow, as will pets that are taking various medications or that suffer from allergies.
 Effective natural sources for pets include liver, fish, egg yolk, and yeast.

 Causes of Deficiency